dotnet/docs-maui/docs/user-interface/controls/editor.md

 ## Prevent text entry

-Users can be prevented from modifying the text in an `Editor` by setting the `IsReadOnly` property, which has a default value of `false`, to `true`:
+Users can be prevented from modifying the text in an <xref:Microsoft.Maui.Controls.Editor> by setting the `IsReadOnly` property, which has a default value of `false`, to `true`:

 ```xaml
 <Editor Text="This is a read-only Editor"